KeyboardKit/website/collections/_features/Localization.md

 ---
 title: Localization

-hero-title: Features
-hero-description: Localization
+description: KeyboardKit supports 75 locales
 hero-emoji: 🌐
 ---

-Flexible localization support is an important part of a software keyboard.
-A keyboard should be able to easily change the locale without major code changes.

 KeyboardKit supports [{{site.locales.count}} locales](/locales):

 {{ site.locales.flags }}

-Each supported `Locale` has additional keyboard-specific information and capabilities, and localized assets and strings that can be translated with the ``KKL10n`` enum.
+Each supported language has keyboard-specific information and capabilities, and localized strings that can be translated with the ``KKL10n`` enum.

 KeyboardKit supports LTR (Left-To-Right) and RTL locales.
 You don't need to do anything to support RTL.
-Just change the locale and KeyboardKit automatically adjusts the keyboard.
+Just change the locale and KeyboardKit will automatically adjusts the keyboard.

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks locale-specific callouts, input sets and layout services for every locale in a license.
-This lets you create a fully localized ``KeyboardView`` for every locale, with no additional code.
+[KeyboardKit Pro][Pro] unlocks localized callouts and layout services for every locale in your license.
+This lets you generate a fully localized keyboard with no additional code.

+KeyboardKit Pro also unlocks additional diacritics and input engines for languages like Vietnamese.